WARREN DESIGN BUILD

 We started with plants from our summer garden (low cost, easy to replace if they didn't work well).

-Geraniums are the happiest and have multiplied from eight plants to approx. fifty (using cuttings
+Geraniums did very well, and multiplied from eight plants to approx. fifty (using cuttings

 and replanting).
 We've lost only a few plants to bugs and over-watering, but the surprise is how